SERVICE AREA

 Water access defines the market — Sakonnet River frontage, Fogland Beach proximity, and views across to Aquidneck Island.
 Properties range from antique colonials on Main Road to newer builds in the subdivisions off Fish Road.
 Sellers who understand the seasonal rhythm of this market — spring listings that capture summer buyers — tend to move faster and stronger.

 John Long is based in Newport County and has sold extensively across Tiverton.
-The team understands the micro-markets here: waterfront commands a premium, but well-positioned inland properties with acreage carry their own appeal.
+John Long understands the micro-markets here: waterfront commands a premium, but well-positioned inland properties with acreage carry their own appeal.
 The town draws buyers who want proximity to Newport without the Newport price tag.

-John Long, John Long Real Estate Team agent serving Tiverton
+John Long, John Long Real Estate agent serving Tiverton

 Why John Long